Ngorongoro in Tanzania

 How to get to Tarangire National Park

-Tarangire National Park can be easily accessed with a private vehicle transfer.
-It’s a 4.5 hour drive from the Ngorongoro Conservation Area, a seven-hour drive from Serengeti National Park, a four-hour drive from Kilimanjaro International Airport (KIA), or a three-hour drive from Arusha, the country’s safari gateway.
+Tarangire National Park can be easily accessed by private vehicle transfer.
+It’s a 4.5-hour drive from the Ngorongoro Conservation Area, a seven-hour drive from Serengeti National Park, a four-hour drive from Kilimanjaro International Airport (KIA), or a three-hour drive from Arusha, the country’s safari gateway.

-You can also take a flight to the Kuro airstrip, located in the southern section of Tarangire National Park.
+You can also fly to the Kuro airstrip in the southern section of Tarangire National Park.

 Where to stay in Tarangire National Park

-Our favourite luxury lodges and camps in Tarangire National Park:
+Our favorite luxury lodges and camps in Tarangire National Park:

-Built around a spectacular thousand year old baobab tree, Tarangire Treetops inspires a sense of romance and adventure in the African wilderness.
-Located just a three-hour game drive from Kuro airstrip, or a four-hour drive from Kilimanjaro airport, you’ll arrive to some of the largest rooms in the country, with cosy furnishings and modern amenities.
-The unique rooms are elevated in the treetops, with panoramic views of the stunning landscape and wildlife.
+Built around a spectacular thousand-year-old baobab tree, Tarangire Treetops inspires a sense of romance and adventure in the African wilderness.
+Located just a three-hour game drive from Kuro airstrip or a four-hour drive from Kilimanjaro airport, you’ll arrive at some of the largest rooms in the country, with cosy furnishings and modern amenities.
+The elevated rooms perch in the treetops, offering panoramic views of the stunning landscape and wildlife.

 2. Tarangire River Camp

-Set in a 25,000-hectare concession area overlooking a branch of the Tarangire River, just 3.5km from the park’s main entrance, Tarangire River Camp offers incredible access to one of the greatest wildlife concentrations in Tanzania.
+Set in a private concession of about 97 square miles (250 km²) overlooking a branch of the Tarangire River just 2.2 miles (3.5 km) from the park’s main entrance, Tarangire River Camp offers incredible access to one of Tanzania’s most significant wildlife concentrations.
 You’ll watch herds of elephants digging into the dry riverbed, predators stalking their prey, and dozens of bird species flitting around the ancient baobab trees, all from the comfort of the elevated platform of your luxurious safari tent.

 4. Lake Manyara National Park

-Located between Tarangire National Park and Ngorongoro Crater, Lake Manyara National Park is an easy addition to a Northern Circuit safari.
+Located between Tarangire National Park and Ngorongoro Crater, Lake Manyara is a beautiful addition to a Northern Circuit safari.

-However, it’s well worth a visit in its own right, renowned for its unique ecosystems bursting with diverse wildlife.
-This pocket-sized version of the Serengeti is host to at least 11 different ecosystems, with groundwater forests, floodplains, hot springs and open savannahs.
+However, it’s well worth a visit in its own right.
+It's renowned for its unique ecosystems bursting with diverse wildlife.
+This pocket-sized version of the Serengeti is host to at least 11 different ecosystems, including groundwater forests, floodplains, hot springs, and open savannahs.

-The majority of the park is covered in Lake Manyara, a beautiful soda lake which attracts hippos, pink flamingos and more than 300 other migratory birds.
+The majority of the park is covered by Lake Manyara, a beautiful soda lake that attracts hippos, pink flamingos, and more than 300 other migratory birds.

 Lake Manyara National Park also boasts one of the world’s highest concentrations of large mammals.
-You’ll likely spot huge herds of elephants and the famous tree-climbing lions, along with great populations of wildebeest, zebra, buffalo, giraffe, warthog, impala and waterbuck.
+You’ll likely spot huge herds of elephants and the famous tree-climbing lions, along with significant wildebeest, zebra, buffalo, giraffe, warthog, impala, and waterbuck populations.

-If you’re keen to spot some primates, keep your eyes peeled for the resident baboon, vervet monkey, common monkey and nocturnal bushbabies.
-The park is also home to leopards and hyenas, although they are more difficult to spot.
+If you’re keen to spot some primates, keep your eyes peeled for the resident baboon, vervet monkey, common monkey, and nocturnal bushbabies.
+The park is also home to leopards and hyenas, although they are more challenging to spot.

 Top highlights

-• Highly concentrated wildlife in a relatively small park.
+• High wildlife density in a small park.

 Quick facts

-Number of Annual Visitors: Approximately 180,000 Size: 325 km2 Common Animal Sightings: Elephants, hippo, flamingo, lion, wildebeest, buffalo, giraffe, impala, waterbuck, zebra, warthog, zebra, baboon, monkeys.
+• Common animal sightings: Elephants, hippo, flamingo, lion, wildebeest, buffalo, giraffe, impala, waterbuck, zebra, warthog, baboon, monkeys

 Best time to visit Lake Manyara National Park

-Lake Manyara National Park can be visited all year round, with something special to see in every season.
+Lake Manyara National Park can be visited all year round, and there is something special to see every season.
 If you’d like to see the park’s abundant big game, visit during the dry winter season from June to October, when wildlife viewing is at its best, and you can also witness the Great Migration in the surrounding northern parks.

 If you’d like to see the park’s birdlife and pink flamingos, visit between November and April, when migrant species arrive and resident birds display their colourful breeding plumage.
-The lake is also at its prime during this season, with lush green foliage dotted with bright pink flamingos.
+The lake is also at its prime this season, with lush green foliage dotted with bright pink flamingos

 How to get to Lake Manyara National Park